TURKS AND CAICOS ISLANDS

 Government or that authority or body corporate, as the case may be; or

-(c) to authorise, for the purpose of enforcing the judgment or order of a court, the search of any person or property by order of a
+(e)to authorise, for the purpose of enforcing the judgment or order of a court, the search of any person or property by order of a

-Protection of right to marry, etc
+Protection of right to marry and found a family

 (2) No person shall be compelled to marry, that is to say, to do so without his or her free and full consent.

-(3) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of subsection
+(3) Nothing in any law or done under its authority shall be held to contravene subsection (1) to the extent that it is reasonably

-(a) in the interests of public order, public morality or public health;
+(a)in the interests of public order, public morality or public health;

-(b) for regulating, in the public interest, the procedures and modalities of marriage; or
+(b)for regulating, in the public interest, the procedures and modalities of marriage; or

 (4) Spouses shall be entitled to equal rights and shall be subject to equal responsibilities as between themselves and as regards their